Stebi-Lab/DL_Project_2023/README.md

 # Effect of ESG Company data on the long term Market prospects of Companies.

-As a framework to evaluate sustainability perfor- mance of companies, ESG(Environmental, Social and Governance) is getting increasing attentions worldwide.
-In this study, we have investigated the application of both deep learning and non- deep-learning method to find the correspondence between ESG data and stock price of listed compa- nies considering the long-term influence of ESG data.
+As a framework to evaluate sustainability performance of companies, ESG(Environmental, Social and Governance) is getting increasing attention worldwide.
+In this study, we have investigated the application of both deep learning and non deep-learning methods to find the correspondence between ESG data and stock price of listed companies considering the long-term influence of ESG data.
 Relevant data from public source including
-ESG performance data and stock price data of a group of complies were collected to build the dataset.
+ESG performance data and stock price data of a group of companies were collected to build the data set.
 An architecture to simplify the learning of sequential data was proposed.
 Normal regression and LSTM models were trained to predict stock price with/without considering ESG features.
-The result of the study indicate that i) LSTM outper- form non-DL model and ii) when using LSTM, the learning considering ESG data could provide better prediction than that without ESG data.
+The result of the study indicate that i) LSTM models incorporate ESG data better than non-DL models and ii) when using LSTM models, the training with ESG data was able to provide better prediction than that without ESG data

 # Reproduction of Results: